-Swiss disability insurance (DI) is a compulsory social insurance scheme for all persons living in Switzerland.
-Its purpose is to guarantee the livelihoods of insured persons who become disabled, by providing rehabilitation measures or a pension.
+Swiss invalidity insurance (DI) is a compulsory social insurance scheme for all persons living in Switzerland.
+Its purpose is to guarantee the livelihoods of insured persons who become unable to work for health reasons, by providing rehabilitation measures or a pension.

-All persons residing or working in Switzerland are compulsorily insured under DI.
-To receive DI benefits, you must fulfil several conditions.
+All persons living or working in Switzerland are compulsorily insured under IV/AI.
+To receive IV/AI benefits, you must fulfil several conditions.

 Nationals of an EU or EFTA Member State have the same rights as Swiss citizens.
-If you come from another country, benefits may be limited once you return to your country of origin if it has not concluded a social security agreement with Switzerland.
+If you come from another country, benefits may be limited once you return to your country of origin if that country has not concluded a social security agreement with Switzerland.

-Swiss citizens and nationals of EU or EFTA countries residing in a country outside of this zone have the option, under certain conditions, of joining the voluntary DI scheme.
+Swiss citizens and nationals of EU or EFTA countries living in a country outside Switzerland or the EU/EFTA zone have the option, under certain conditions, of joining the voluntary IV/AI scheme.

-If you live in Switzerland, you need to contact the DI office in your canton.
+If you live in Switzerland, you need to contact the IV/AI office in your canton.

-Cross-border commuters need to contact the DI office of the canton where they work.
+Cross-border commuters need to contact the IV/AI office in the canton where they work.

-If you live and work abroad, contact the DI office for people living abroad.
+If you live and work abroad, contact the IV/AI office for people living abroad.

-In order to receive benefits, you need to complete an application form for DI benefits (form available in German, French and Italian).
+In order to receive benefits, you need to complete an application form for IV/AI benefits (form available in German, French and Italian).

-Once you have submitted your request, the DI office will review your file to determine whether you are eligible to receive DI benefits, and if so, what type.
+Once you have submitted your request, the IV/AI office will review your file to determine whether you are eligible to receive IV/AI benefits, and if so, what type.